CloudRealm/download-op-ed-using-mal/README.md

   --s [skip]            Skip songs that are already downloaded.
   -m min_score          Minimum score that has to be given to a show to be
                         downloaded.
+  -p min_priority       Minimum priority that has to be given to a show to be
+                        downloaded.
+(Low=1,Normal=2,High=3)
-  --d [dropped]         Include anime that has been dropped.
-  --p [planned]         Include anime that hasn't been watched yet.
+  --d [dropped]         Include anime that has been dropped --p [planned]         Include anime that hasn't been watched yet.
   --a [audio]           Download mp3 instead of video.
   --q [quality]         Download videos in higher quality.